nico3333fr/CSP-useful/README.md

 I'm testing and using CSP (Content Security Policy), and here are some thoughts, resources, scripts and ideas on it.

-## What CSP is really good for

-### In development

-I use __CSP to clean up some bad old contents__ (with inline-styles for example).

-1. Just activate CSP on a site with a report-uri
-2. Ask your boss/collegues/grandma to browse the website
-3. All notifications will come without doing anything (yes, I’m lazy)
-4. Yay, you know where you have to make some cleanup

-Moreother, if you don't have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice/clean new design.
-Or it will tell you when contributors are doing shit on the website.

-### To migrate a website to HTTPS

-You might read how the Guardian moved to HTTPS using CSP: https://www.theguardian.com/info/developer-blog/2016/nov/29/the-guardian-has-moved-to-https

-### Progressive enhancement and orthogonality

-As far as I can see, using CSP on my jQuery plugins helped me a lot to design them without inline styles/js.
-See for example: https://a11y.nicolas-hoffmann.net/ or https://van11y.net

-So it is a great help for progressive enhancement, orthogonality and clean front-end.

-## How to see easily CSP directives on a website

-For Firefox: make Maj+F2 and type "security csp".
-It will show you directives and advices.

-If you have webdevelopper toolbar, go into infos - HTTP headers.

-## About plugins

-JS/jQuery plugins should provide the CSP requirements they need to work (especially inline-styles or inline-js), so:

-- we will know what they need instead of having to discover it
-- we would be able to choose a plugin according to its capabilities to respect orthogonality (see https://openweb.eu.org/articles/orthogonality-with-css)

 ## Scripts

 ### Report-URI folder